Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 - A lame

-- A small to medium-sized Dutch oven, for baking the bread in.
-Dutch ovens with the lid on make the crust of the bread nice and chewy.
-I recommend buying one that's no wider than 1-2-inches the size of your proofing basket or bowl.
-This encourages the bread to rise up and not out.
+- A small to medium-sized Dutch oven is perfect for baking your bread.
+The lid helps create a chewy, crispy crust.
+I recommend choosing one that’s no more than 1-2 inches wider than the size of your proofing basket or bowl, as this helps the bread rise upward instead of spreading out.

-- Reusable mason jar lids.
-These are convenient for keeping discard in the fridge.
-I prefer these over the metal kind that wear out and rust.
+- Reusable mason jar lids are convenient for keeping discard in the fridge.
+I prefer them over the metal kind that rust.

 How to Make a Gluten Free Sourdough Starter:

-Below is the way I learned how to make a gluten free sourdough starter with some trial and error.
-I recommend using superfine brown rice flour for beginners as it becomes active very quickly and produces large, fluffy bubbles.
-Sorghum starters may need a slightly less ratio of flour (closer to 80g than 100g) and tend to not produce quite as many large bubbles.
+Here’s the method I developed for making a gluten-free sourdough starter through some trial and error.
+For beginners, I recommend using superfine brown rice flour as it activates quickly and creates large, airy bubbles.
+Sorghum flour starters, on the other hand, may require slightly less flour (around 80g instead of 100g) and tend to produce smaller bubbles.

 Prep the Jar:

-- Clean the jar with hot soapy water and dry with a clean towel.
-It's important to use a clean jar to prevent any potential bacteria from contaminating the starter while it's becoming established.
+- Clean the jar with hot soapy water and dry it thoroughly with a clean towel.
+Using a clean jar is crucial to avoid any potential bacteria from contaminating the starter during its initial development.

-- Weigh the jar on a kitchen scale.
-Stick a label or piece of tape onto the jar and write the weight in grams on it.
-You can also make a note in your phone.
+- Next, weigh the jar on a kitchen scale.
+Attach a label or a piece of tape to the jar and write the weight in grams on it.
+Alternatively, you can make a note of the weight on your phone for reference.

 Days One and Two: Twice a Day Feedings